Chetan-Raut/CSS-Resources/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to the Space Exploration website, please follow these steps:
+If you'd like to contribute to the Repository, please follow these steps:

 1. Fork this repository to your own GitHub account.
 2. Create a new branch with your changes: `git checkout -b my-new-feature`.